Questions and answers about the asset purchase programmes of the euro area central banks

 Net asset purchases under the asset purchase programmes ended for the APP in June 2022 and for the PEPP in March 2022.
 This reduced the monetary policy support from the European Central Bank to the economy.
 This was because the economic circumstances had changed and inflation had risen very high.
 The war started by Russia in Ukraine pushed any decline in high inflation far into the future, and so the Governing Council of the European Central Bank had to adjust the course of monetary policy to reduce inflation in the euro area.
 This reduction in inflation can only be limited because the central bank has few ways to intervene reasonably when the majority of the factors causing the current high inflation are beyond its control, as prices have risen for geopolitical reasons for energy and fuels, raw materials, and food, while there are problems in supply chains.

-Why did the Governing Council of the European Central Bank decide to reduce the reinvestments under the APP?
+Why did the Governing Council of the European Central Bank decide at first to reduce the reinvestments under the APP and then to fully stop these in 2023?

-In December 2022 the Governing Council of the European Central Bank decided to start normalising the Eurosystem’s balance sheet from the beginning of March 2023.
+In December 2022 the Governing Council of the European Central Bank decided to start normalising the Eurosystem’s balance sheet from the beginning of March 2023 and in June decided to stop reinvestments from July.
 In this way, the central bank’s footprint can be reduced even more in the bond markets, which hopefully will nudge the long-term interest rates higher.
 It boosts economic activity, thereby slowing down inflation as investment decisions are foremost affected by long-term interest rates.
+It is consistent with the overall monetary policy strategy and stance, helps to preserve market functioning and maintains firm control over short-term money market conditions.

 How are the risks of the asset purchases to be divided?